MicrosoftDocs/visualstudio-docs/docs/version-control/git-line-staging.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-Line-staging support, also known as interactive staging, is now available in Visual Studio 2022 [version 17.3](/visualstudio/releases/2022/release-notes/) and later.
-Now, you can stage chunks of changes in your files right from the editor.
+Line-staging support, also known as [interactive staging](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging), is now available in Visual Studio 2022 [version 17.3](/visualstudio/releases/2022/release-notes/).
+Line-staging lets you stage chunks of changes in your files right from the code editor.
 Line staging can also be helpful when you want to split changes across different commits.

 :::image type="content" source="media/vs-2022/git-line-staging.png" alt-text="Screenshot of an example of line-staging support in Visual Studio 2022." lightbox="media/vs-2022/git-line-staging.png":::